 - The kind of project goals you have listed

 You will be happy to hear that it is quite possible to use mapping drones to make maps that come within centimeters of accuracy.
 This, of course, will highly depend on the kind of drone you use and the quality of the data you collect using that drone.

 As drone technology advances and we begin to see better, more powerful drones being sold for commercial purposes, there is no doubt that more and more land survey companies will embrace drone surveying.
 The benefits far outweigh the disadvantages in this case.
-Especially the fact that it saves time, money and most importantly, it greatly improves employee safety makes drone surveying the best option out there provided the required accuracy can be achieved.
+The fact that it saves time and money, and most importantly, it greatly improves employee safety, makes drone surveying the best option out there, provided the required accuracy can be achieved.